-After operating at 140 and later 260 Queen Street, the Goetz engineering works moved to 399-401 Franklin Street West (later Batman Street), West Melbourne.
+After operating at 140 Queen Street (renumbered as 260 towards the end of 1888), the Goetz engineering works moved to 399-401 Franklin Street West (later Batman Street), West Melbourne.

 The move from 260 Queen Street to Franklin Street West occurred sometime between 1892 and 1895.
-Franklin Street West was renamed Batman Street in 1909, and the Goetz property was later renumbered as 115 Batman Street.
+According to an article in The Age on Monday 16th December 1907 p.6, the Melbourne City Council were to consider renaming Franklin Street West as Batman Street during a meeting later that day.
+The Age reported the next day on p.7 that the ‘the tenth order of the day’ of council business had been carried and the name change to Batman Street was official.
+The Goetz property was later renumbered as 115 Batman Street.

 Between 1909-1911, Gottlob’s address was within a short walk at nearby Jeffcott Street, now occupied by the Remand Centre carpark.
 This was in addition to his Beaconsfield Upper/Emerald property ‘Almond Grove’.

 W.G.
 Goetz and Sons remained at the Batman Street site until moving to larger premesis at 136-140 Hall Street, Spotswood in 1939.
 The Batman street freehold factory was sold to Demco Machinery.